psycedelicAI/high-security-facility-concept/docs/concept.md

 - incident response
 - recovery
 - use cases
-- visualisering genom diagram
+- visualization through diagrams

 ---

 # Design Intent

-Detta koncept försöker inte maximera bekvämlighet eller generisk användbarhet.
+This concept does not try to maximize convenience or generic usability.

-I stället är designintentionen att skapa en modell för miljöer där:
+Instead, the design intent is to create a model for environments where:

-- kontroll väger tyngre än låg friktion
+- control matters more than low friction
-- fysisk kontext är säkerhetsrelevant
+- physical context is security-relevant
-- credentials och devices är skyddsobjekt
+- credentials and devices are protected security objects
-- rörelse är en del av tillitsbedömningen
+- movement is part of the trust assessment
-- surveillance ska ge operativ kontroll, inte bara inspelning
+- surveillance must provide operational control, not just recording
-- högriskfunktioner kräver separata vägar
+- high-risk functions require separate paths
-- recovery måste vara planerad
+- recovery must be planned
-- governance måste vara tydlig
+- governance must be clear
-- hotmodellen måste förstås i flera rumsliga dimensioner
+- the threat model must be understood across multiple spatial dimensions

 ---

 # Strategic Value

-Det strategiska värdet i konceptet ligger i att det:
+The strategic value of the concept lies in the fact that it:

-- kopplar ihop fysisk, logisk och operativ säkerhet
+- connects physical, logical, and operational security
-- skapar tydligare trust boundaries
+- creates clearer trust boundaries
-- stärker insiderresistens
+- strengthens insider resistance
-- gör rörelse och device-lokation säkerhetsrelevanta
+- makes movement and device location security-relevant
-- gör surveillance till en aktiv del av kontrollmodellen
+- makes surveillance an active part of the control model
-- minskar beroendet av informella arbetssätt
+- reduces dependence on informal ways of working
-- stödjer spårbarhet, review och styrning över tid
+- supports traceability, review, and governance over time
-- utvidgar hotmodellen från tvådimensionell perimeterlogik till rumslig säkerhet
+- extends the threat model from two-dimensional perimeter logic to spatial security

-Detta gör konceptet användbart både som diskussionsunderlag och som grund för vidare design, arkitektur eller paketering.
+This makes the concept useful both as a discussion foundation and as a basis for further design, architecture, or packaging.

 ---

 # Limits and Boundaries

-Detta dokument beskriver inte:
+This document does not describe:

-- full teknisk implementation
+- full technical implementation
-- produktval
+- product selection
-- specifika leverantörslösningar
+- specific vendor solutions
-- fullständig policyuppsättning
+- a complete policy set
-- juridiska krav per jurisdiktion
+- legal requirements per jurisdiction
-- detaljerad driftinstruktion
+- detailed operating instructions
-- fullständig byggteknisk projektering
+- complete building-engineering design

-Dessa delar kräver separat arbete, miljöspecifik anpassning och vidare förädling.
+These aspects require separate work, environment-specific adaptation, and further refinement.

 ---

 # Final Concept Statement

-**High-Security Facility Concept** är en facility-centrerad tillitsmodell för högsäker teknisk miljö där identitet, fysisk närvaro, rörelse, zoner, credentials, devices, surveillance, privilegier, incidenter, recovery och governance behandlas som delar av samma säkerhetsarkitektur.
+The **High-Security Facility Concept** is a facility-centered trust model for high-security technical environments in which identity, physical presence, movement, zones, credentials, devices, surveillance, privileges, incidents, recovery, and governance are treated as parts of the same security architecture.

-Den centrala idén är:
+The central idea is:

-> **Hög säkerhet blir starkare när tillit inte bara avgörs av vem någon är, utan också av var de befinner sig, hur de rör sig, vilken enhet de använder, vilken credential de bär, hur facilityn övervakas och hur modellen hanterar avvikelse, återställning och styrning över tid.**
+> **High security becomes stronger when trust is determined not only by who someone is, but also by where they are, how they move, which device they use, which credential they carry, how the facility is monitored, and how the model handles deviation, recovery, and governance over time.**